Bloomsburg Blue Jays: History

-In the 1897 season, the Bloomsburg Blue Jays began play in the reformed six–team Class F level Central Pennsylvania League.
-Bloomsburg joined the Milton, Posttville, Shamokin Reds, Sunbury Railroaders and Williamsport Demorest teams in beginning league play on May 15, 1887.
+In the 1897 season, the Bloomsburg Blue Jays began play as members of the reformed six–team Class F level Central Pennsylvania League.
+Bloomsburg joined the Milton, Posttville, Shamokin Reds, Sunbury Railroaders, and Williamsport Demorest teams in beginning league play on May 15, 1887.
 The Bloomsburg team was also referred to as the "Bluebirds."

-In 1897 Central Pennsylvania League play, the Blue Jays ended the season with a record of 44–47.
-Managed by Pop Watts, Bloomsburg placed 2nd in the final overall standings, finishing 14.0 games behind the 1st place Milton team.
-Bloomsburg tied with Shamokin Reds/Lock Haven Maroons (45–48) for 2nd place.
+In 1897, Central Pennsylvania League play, the Blue Jays ended the season with a record of 44–47.
+Managed by Pop Watts, Bloomsburg placed second in the final overall standings, finishing 14.0 games behind the 1first place Milton team.
+Bloomsburg tied with the Shamokin Reds/Lock Haven Maroons (45–48) team for 2nd place.
 The league held no playoffs.

-Future major league players Bert Conn, Bill Hallman, Red Owens and Bill Rotes played for the Bloomsburg Blue Jays.
+Future major league players Bert Conn, Bill Hallman, Red Owens, and Bill Rotes played for the Bloomsburg Blue Jays.

 The Central Pennsylvania League did not return to play following the 1897 season.
-Bloomsburg, Pennsylvania has not hosted another minor league team.
+Bloomsburg, Pennsylvania, has not hosted another minor league team.